xreovhb20/reverse-proxy.js/doc/installation.md

 ```

 !!! info
-    TO do
+    On Linux and MacOS systems,
+    use `sudo` to run the command with elevated privileges.

-Now you can use the `reverse-proxy` executable:
+Now you should be able to use the `reverse-proxy` executable:

 ```shell
 reverse-proxy --version
 # 9.1.0
 ```

+!!! tip
+    Consider adding the [`npm install --global`](https://docs.npmjs.com/files/folders) executables directory to your system path.

 ### Local installation